 In this program, trainees acquire knowledge about internal mechanisms and technologies governing the execution of programs in computer systems and apply this knowledge in various programming languages essential to cybersecurity.
 In particular, trainees develop advanced and introductory-level proficiencies in the following programming languages:

 Upon completion of the classroom training, trainees will undergo on-the-job training at the Partnering Company they are attached to.
-The six Partnering Companies are Acronis Asia, Continental Automotive Singapore, Fujitsu Asia, Government Technology Agency, and MSI Global.
+The four Partnering Companies are Acronis Asia, Continental Automotive Singapore, Government Technology Agency, and MSI Global.

 Two days of the program have been reserved for industry guest lectures from practicing cybersecurity experts at Acronis Asia.
 These guest speakers will share their valuable experiences and talk about the most recent developments in the field of cybersecurity.